Cobrasco Copper-Molybdenum Project, Colombia

 Drill Permitting in Western Colombia

-As with other projects in the region, the two Cobrasco concessions fall within a very large Forestry Reserve that encompasses the western side of Colombia.
+As with other projects in the region, Rugby’s two Cobrasco concessions fall within a very large Forestry Reserve that encompasses the western side of Colombia.
 Prior to 2022 mineral exploration in the region required a Forest Reserve Extraction for those sites where drilling was to be undertaken.
-In January 2022, a Resolution was passed allowing for drilling where specific requirements are met.
-Rugby is meeting those requirements and expects to be able to meet those requirements for future drilling.
+In January 2022, a Resolution was passed allowing for drilling where specific environmental requirements are met.
+Rugby is meeting those requirements and expects to be able to meet those requirements going forward with drilling.

 Paul Joyce, COO and a “qualified person” within the definition of that term in NI 43-101, has supervised the preparation of the technical information contained in this presentation.
 Some of the information presented is historical in nature and the Company will be required to do further assessment of this data.
 Certain information contained herein can be considered forward looking.
 Read the Cautionary Statement.